-Showing your interest in that particular school encourages them to believe you’re likely to accept their admission offer if they make it — which, in turn, makes them more interested in offering you a spot there.
+Taking time to demonstrate interest in a college encourages admissions officers.
+This is because they’re more likely to believe you will accept an admission offer if they make it.
+This, in turn, makes them more interested in offering you a spot there.

 That isn’t the only way, fortunately.
 There are less binding methods that allow you to demonstrate interest in multiple schools rather than just one.